ReaverShadow/Mu-boo-Cub-Mug/README.md

 Latency |	Low, optimized for peripheral connections |	Very low, optimized for high-speed storage interfaces Cable Length | Shouldn't be connecting either with longer then 1 meter cable.
 Longer the cable the more error and performance hit you'd take.

-Other factors to consider are where will System bottleneck(s) be?
-The N100 is an e-core only chip, and on average, it's CPU tests are around 1/2 performance of other CPU of the same year/generation.
-Frame per second (FPS) is typically CPU dependent (and the link speed between it with GPU), whereas resolution is more GPU dependent.
-Not to mention the limit of 8GB of RAM.
-Unfortunately, the USB protocol will also introduce overhead into the system, further limiting FPS, So you might say, "Well Reaver, all the more reaosn to use OCuLink".
-In the table above, i've bold the aspects, indicating where USB 4 stands out.
-USB is ubiquitous, backwards compatible, tested/tried/rugged (components, hardware, software), and it's capable of not only data transfer/Tunnelling PCIe, but video output (wish input/capture was standardized), as well as bi-directional power delivery....
-"One port to rule them all".
-Given that due to the N100 design we're max bandwidth wouldnt see an increase, USB onl limited b overhead, and the USB-C connector is smaller, and due to it's ubiqutiousness, there are more options avaialble, like right angle.
-So, with the exisiting lower performace and potential other bottlenecks, this project is NOT intended or expected to play anything new well, or do anything super mission critical.
-From a gaming perspective, if anything, it's meant as a compromise and reason to play some of the old catelogue of games you have that you haven't gotten to.
-Another aspect I think will get complicated is a lack of Hot Plugging.
+In the table above, I've highlighted the aspects where USB 4 particularly excels for me.
+USB is ubiquitous, backwards compatible, tried and tested (components, hardware, software), and capable of not only data transfer and tunneling PCIe, but also video output (though I wish input/capture was standardized) and bi-directional power delivery—truly "one port to rule them all."

+Considering these aspects, the smaller and easier-to-handle USB-C connector, the availability of various options like right-angle connectors due to its ubiquity, and the N100's limited PCIe bandwidth along with other potential bottlenecks of a lower power design, USB4 was the optimal choice for this project.
+This project is not intended to handle new or mission-critical tasks but to serve as a practical solution.
+From a gaming perspective, it's meant as a compromise and a reason to play some of the older games you might have missed.

+Additionally, it's worth noting that OCuLink not being hot-pluggable and requiring a second cable for power can complicate things further.

 Ideally, I would incorpoate both USB4 and OCuLink.
 Hell, i even thought of using a PCIe switch of various types.